-- (a) A [Subject to Section 253.1621, a] judicial candidate or officeholder may not, [except as provided by Subsection (c),] knowingly accept political contributions from a person that in the aggregate, exceed the contribution limits prescribed by Subsection (b) in connection with each election in which the judicial candidate's name appears on the ballot [person is involved]. - (b) The contribution limits under this section are: - (1) for a statewide judicial office, \$5,000; or - (2) for any other judicial office: - (A) \$1,000, if the population of the judicial district is less than 250,000; - (B) \$2,500, if the population of the judicial district is 250,000 to one million.
+- (a) A judicial candidate or officeholder may not knowingly accept political contributions from a person that in the aggregate, exceed the contribution limits prescribed by Subsection (b) in connection with each election in which the judicial candidate's name appears on the ballot. - (b) The contribution limits under this section are: - (1) for a statewide judicial office, \$5,000; or - (2) for any other judicial office: - (A) \$1,000, if the population of the judicial district is less than 250,000; - (B) \$2,500, if the population of the judicial district is 250,000 to one million; or

-- (C) \$5,000, if the population of the judicial district is more than one - (c) This section does not apply to a political contribution made by a general-purpose committee. - [(d) For purposes of this section, a contribution by a law firm whose members are each members of a second law firm is considered to be a contribution by the law firm that has members other than the members the firms have in common.] - (d-1) In addition to the contribution limits imposed on each contributor under this section, a judicial candidate or officeholder may not accept a political contribution in excess of \$50 from a person if: - (1) the person is part of a law firm group; and - (2) the contribution, when aggregated with all political contributions accepted by the candidate or officeholder from the same law firm group in connection with the election, would exceed six times the applicable contribution limit under this section. - (e) A person who receives a political contribution that violates this section [Subsection (a)] shall return the contribution to the contributor not later than the later of: - (1) the last day of the reporting period in which the contribution is received; or - (2) the fifth day after the date the contribution is received. - (f) A person who violates this section is liable for a civil penalty not to exceed three times the amount of the political contributions accepted in violation of this section.
+(C) \$5,000, if the population of the judicial district is more than one million.

+- (c) This section does not apply to a political contribution made by a general-purpose committee. - (d) Repealed by Acts 2019, 86th Leg., R.S., Ch.
+384 (H.B.
+3233), Sec.
+17(1), eff.
+June 2, 2019. - (d-1) In addition to the contribution limits imposed on each contributor under this section, a judicial candidate or officeholder may not accept a political contribution in excess of \$50 from a person if: - (1) the person is part of a law firm group; and - (2) the contribution, when aggregated with all political contributions accepted by the candidate or officeholder from the same law firm group in connection with the election, would exceed six times the applicable contribution limit under this section. - (e) A person who receives a political contribution that violates this section shall return the contribution to the contributor not later than the later of: - (1) the last day of the reporting period in which the contribution is received; or - (2) the fifth day after the date the contribution is received. - (f) A person who violates this section is liable for a civil penalty not to exceed three times the amount of the political contributions accepted in violation of this section.

 Sec.
 253.157.
-LIMIT ON CONTRIBUTION BY [LAW FIRM OR MEMBER OR] GENERAL-PURPOSE COMMITTEES [COMMITTEE OF LAW FIRM].
+LIMIT ON CONTRIBUTION BY GENERAL-PURPOSE COMMITTEES.